Problems must be settled for Long Thanh airport construction: PM

 In the first phase, a runway and one passenger terminal along with other supporting facilities will be built at a cost of VND109.112 trillion to serve 25 million passengers and 1.2 million tons of cargo each year.

 The project started in 2021.
-Once fully completed by 2050, the airport will be able to handle 100 million passengers and 5 million tons of cargo annually.
+Once fully completed by 2050, the airport will be able to handle 100 million passengers and 5 million tonnes of cargo annually.

 Located 40km east of Ho Chi Minh City, the airport is expected to relieve overloading at Tan Son Nhat international airport in the southern metropolis, now the country’s largest airport.